andrewmcwatters/lclass/README.md

 --------------------

 	function upperclass:__tostring()
-		return "upperclass: the best class implementation in Lua. ever." end
+		return "upperclass: The best class implementation in Lua.
+Ever." end

 Creating an instance of a class